 It would not be a stretch to say I was homeless, and I had a decidedly negative net worth.
 I was beyond broke.

 Yet, almost every day for the better part of two months, I stepped off the Metro at Odenplan to join my classmates for a round or three of delicious nitrogenated ale, along with a plate of hummus and bread or mashed potatoes and meatballs.
 Swedish meatballs.
 The cellar bar at Café Tranan, where apparently both Tupac and A Tribe Called Quest have performed, served us well and served us often.

 Physicians and pharmacists, Register with Incrowd for the opportunity to earn easy money with quick "microsurveys" tailored to your specialty.

 At the time, I knew I had more debt than cash, but I also knew that I would never be a Swedish medical student again.
 I also knew that I might not be back in Scandinavia for decades, if ever, and I shouldn’t let the cost of a pint ($6 to $7 US in 2002) be a deterrent to enjoying my time** with my friends as we wrapped up our final weeks of med school.

-After seven weeks in Stockholm, including a long weekend in Oslo, Norway and another in Reykjavik, Iceland (cities where beers were more like $10 apiece), I added up the damage to my wallet and liver.
+After seven weeks in Stockholm, including a long weekend in Oslo, Norway, and another in Reykjavik, Iceland (cities where beers were more like $10 a piece), I added the damage to my wallet and liver.
 Conservatively, I figured an average of $20 a day went toward buying a few pints from the bar.
-Realistically, my bar tab exceed $1,000.
+Realistically, my bar tab exceeded $1,000.